11 best marketing blogs & more for proposal professionals

 “Harry Potter is full of individuals who are trying to excel and be the best.
 The characters form webs of alliances and conflicts among the various parties involved—many of whom are seeking to gain power and control.
 Within the world of business development, it is much the same.” – Ashley Kayes, CP APMP

-The team at AOC Key Solutions has decades of experience in proposal management and writing as well as capture management.
+The team at Key Solutions has decades of experience in proposal management and writing as well as capture management.
 They specialize in helping government contractors, but their blog offers helpful advice for any bid and proposal professional.
-AOC consistently creates content, but they also offer an archive full of helpful information to explore.
+Key Solutions consistently creates content, but they also offer an archive full of helpful information to explore.

 It’s easy to forget that every RFP starts with a person.
 Someone has to craft the document, source the vendors and manage the process.
 Certainly, it’s beneficial to vendors to know who that person is and connect with them.
 This post from Jack Mathes explores how to identify and collaborate with procurement professionals, decision makers and end users as a part of your pre-RFP strategy.